 - 1.)
-Step One--Need to Read: - a.)
+STEP ONE--Reading & Research: - a.)
 Sources/Research: - 1.)
 All good essays begin with the three "Rs"-reading, research, and reflection. - 2.)
-Like most essays, a history term paper is a distillation of its author's reading and reflections upon the subject at hand.
-The quality of an essay's expression and analysis usually reflects the depth and diversity of its author's reading. - 3.)
-Conversely, if you do not read, then your essay will very likely reflect a certain lack of depth. - b.)
+Like most essays, a History term paper is a distillation of its author's reading and reflections upon the subject whose quality usually reflects the depth of the author's research. - b.)
 How to Read for an Essay: - 1.)
 Using the course syllabus, begin with a general text to get an overview of the problem. - 2.)
 Using the syllabus or textbooks, select more specific sources. - 3.)
-As you read, begin forming ideas in your mind about: - (a) your overall hypothesis, and; - (b) the evidence you need or have found to support your argument. - 4.)
+As you read, begin forming ideas in your mind about: - a.) your overall hypothesis, and; - b.) the evidence you will need to support your argument. - 4.)
 As you read, take notes, either on paper, or in the margin of a photocopy of the source.
 As you take notes, make sure you have the bibliographic information for your source: author, title, place of publication, publisher, and relevant pages. - 5.)
 Towards the end of your reading, draw up an outline of the essay.
-If you are missing sources for the argument you would like to present, then do additional reading. - c.)
-Citing Your Sources: - 1.)
-Assuming three paragraphs per page, you should have one source or note per paragraph. - 2.)
+If you are missing sources for your argument, then do some supplemental reading. - c.)
+Citing Sources: - 1.)
+Assuming three paragraphs per page, you should have a minimum of one source or note per paragraph. - 2.)
 Every idea that is not your own and every major body of data you use in your essay should be sourced.
 In particular, quotations must be sourced. - 3.)
-You may use end notes or footnotes in the following format:

-Alfred W. McCoy, ed., Southeast Asia Since 1800 (Madison: University of Wisconsin Press, 1989), pp. 134-35.

-4.)
-For a second, sequential citation of the same work use "Ibid.; and for all subsequent, non-sequential citations of the same work use a short citation form, that might be:

-McCoy, Southeast Asia Since 1800, pp. 77-78.

-5.)
-For details, see, The University of Chicago Press, A Manual of Style.
+Use end notes or footnotes in the following format: - 25.
+Alfred W. McCoy, ed., Southeast Asia Since 1800 (Madison: University of Wisconsin Press, 1989), pp. 134-35. - 4.)
+For a second, non-sequential citation of the same work use a short citation: - 27.
+McCoy, Southeast Asia Since 1800, pp. 77-78. - 5.)
+If you are citing the same source in sequence, use Ibid for second citation. - 27.
+McCoy, Southeast Asia Since 1800, pp. 77-78. - 28.
+Ibid., pp. 79-80. - 29.
+Ibid., pp. 80-81. - 6.)
+For details, see, The University of Chicago Press, A Manual of Style. - 2.)
+STEP TWO-Framing the Argument: - a.)
+Outline: With your reading done, restrain the urge to plunge right into writing and instead take some time to outline your argument.
+Begin by articulating the single, central question you will ask and answer in the course of this paper.
+Next, write a one- or two-page outline of your essay's basic components, which are discussed below.

-- 2.)
-Step Two-Framing the Argument: - a.)
-Outline: With your reading done, you are ready to outline your argument.
-Begin by asking yourself the single, central question you will ask and answer in the course of this paper.
-Next, write a one- or two-page outline of your essay with the basic components discussed below. - b.)
-Overall structure: Every scientific report, whether natural or social, has three basic elements--the problem/hypothesis, the evidence/argument, and the conclusion.
-To summarize very broadly, the introduction asks a question and poses a hypothesis, the argument arrays evidence to explore that hypothesis, and the conclusion reflects upon the original hypothesis in light of the evidence presented.
+b.)
+Overall structure: Almost every scholarly essay has three basic components-(1.) the problem/hypothesis, (2.) the evidence/argument, and (3.) the conclusion.
+To summarize very broadly, the introduction asks a question and poses a hypothesis, the argument arrays evidence to establish that hypothesis, and the conclusion reflects upon the original hypothesis in light of the evidence presented.

-Of these three elements, the opening formulation of an hypothesis is, by far, the most difficult.
-In your opening paragraph, try to stand back from the dense mass of material you have read and articulate a thesis, which usually explains causality (why events occurred) or analyzes significance (the particular import of an event or a pattern of events).
-Then identify the factors, topics, or elements that you will explore to test your thesis.
-Ideally, these factors should serve as a broad outline of the topics that you will explore in the next section of your essay, the argument/evidence.
-Here are some further reflections on each of these sections:
+Of these three elements, the opening hypothesis is, by far, the most difficult and the most essential for the success of your essay.
+In your opening paragraph, try to stand back from the mass of material you have read and articulate an historical thesis, which usually explains causality (why events occurred) or analyzes significance (the particular import of an event or a pattern of events).
+Then identify the key elements--whether factors, themes, or topics--that you will explore to test your thesis in the second part of the essay, the analytical narrative that contains the evidence to support your thesis.